 There is also a political demand for high-stakes uses of test data that is likely to continue.
-Even the latest Phi Delta Kappa poll indicates that, regardless of the recent backlash, the public still seeks standardized test scores--not only for students but also for obtaining a better gauge of their local schools (The 49th PDK Poll, 2017, see supplement to the magazine article).
+Even the latest Phi Delta Kappa poll indicates that, regardless of the recent backlash, the public still seeks standardized test scores--not only for students but also for obtaining a better gauge of their local schools (see The 49th PDK Poll, 2017).
 Combined, these factors create conditions for some of the recurring testing issues that this guide identifies.